Costly signaling theory in evolutionary psychology: Infant-directed song

-Infant-directed song has been suggested to be a costly signal of parental attentiveness, something which is thought to particularly important when infants are too young to walk or correctly avoid dangers in their environment.
+Infant-directed song has been suggested to be a costly signal of parental attentiveness, something which is thought to be particularly important when infants are too young to walk or correctly avoid dangers in their environment.

 Although parents experience fitness benefits from providing attention to infants and infants can gain fitness benefits from their parents spending time in other tasks, the optimal amount of resources devoted to this is expected to be an example of parent-offspring conflict, with infants benefiting from more attention than what is ideal for the parent.
 Due to this conflict of interest, infants are expected to be sensitive to information relating to parental attention and come equipped with adaptations help elicit it, something which is proposed to result in selection pressures on parents to better signal their attententiveness.

 Infant-directed song is thought to help with this due to its production being costlier to make when the parent is focused on other aspects of its environment, thereby increasing the honesty of the signal.
 According to this hypothesis, the potential costs of infant-directed song can come in multiple non-exclusive forms.
 For example, singing may require investment in both planning and memory, while also potentially requiring the parent to attend to the infant's emotional state and alter the song to match.
 It may also prevent one from doing physically demanding activities in instances that require specific breathing patterns.

 Whatever form the costs take, the benefit to the parent is suggested to be quicker and more reliable satiation of infant demands which would then allow greater for investment in other areas.